fenago/apache-cassandra/lab_8.md

 significant shift in the way data is both stored and accessed, which warrants a discussion on the evolution of CQL.

-Before we get started, let's create a keyspace for this chapter's work:
+Before we get started, let's create a keyspace for this lab's work:

 ```
 CREATE KEYSPACE fenago_ch3 WITH replication =